Unconditionally Loved Us

 When the Pharisees tried to trap Christ by asking about divorce, they were trying to trip him up with Man’s logic and laws.
 Jesus dodged their trap by addressing their laws and God’s higher calling of Man in both his response and the follow-up.

 Moses’ laws were based on God’s recognition that Man’s sin is more destructive than God’s desire for Man’s holiness.
-Jesus says that the only reason Moses was allowed to create laws that allowed divorce is because Man was so corrupt that he would cause more damage than good when expected to be holy.
+Jesus says that the only reason Moses was allowed to create laws that allowed divorce is that Man was so corrupt that he would cause more damage than good when expected to be holy.

 We are sinful, and God has provided us with grace to cover our shortcomings, but anytime Man’s actions and failures are justified through scripture, prayer, or man’s own reasoning, we are furthering the gap between God and ourselves to spite grace.